LangGraph Memory Example

 Running the Agent

-We generate a unique user name and thread id (session id) and add these to Zep, associating the Session with the new User.
+We generate a unique user name and thread id, add these to Zep, and create our configured agent:

 1first_name = "Daniel"